aalto-trafficsense/public-transport-dataset/README.md

   1. lng (double, longitude)
   1. line_type (string SUBWAY / BUS / TRAM / TRAIN / CAR)
   1. line_name (string identifier, e.g. 7A, 102T, U, V)
-  1. vehicle_ref (string to distinguish between different line_name
+  1. vehicle_ref (string, distinguish between different line_name
      vehicles in traffic at the same time)

 The table length is 229451 entries.

 _Note: No trains and not all buses are included in the live data!!
-One of the challenges of the exercise._
+One of the challenges of the exercise!_

 Travelled line_names found in transit-live are:
 * Trams: 2, 3, 7A, 8, 9